2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Gold & Bronze Hardware

-The timeless appeal of these metal options are making their way back into homes, serving as warm, inviting, and sophisticated finishes.
+The timeless appeal of these metal options is making its way back into homes, serving as warm, inviting, and sophisticated finishes.
 Gold and bronze hardware add character to a space, with their rich tones serving as a classic addition to any room style.

-Each year, design trends continue to evolve, inspiring us all to personalize our homes, making them special.
-Whether you tap in into these trends or stick with your own style, we're here to transform your spaces.
+Design trends evolve every year, and 2026 is no exception - offering fresh inspiration to personalize our homes in ways that feel more thoughtful, intentional, and uniquely our own.
+Whether you tap into these trends or stick with your own style, we're here to help you transform your space.
 Book a Welcome Call today, or keep up with our blogs to discover all things window treatments and home decor!